 Another common type of employment related legal dispute is known as constructive dismissal.
 In this type of employment cases, the employer makes the working environment so hostile for the employee that the employee has no choice but to quit.
 If an employer has been increasingly rude or mean to you at work, has made it impossible for you to excel at your job, or has added more and more responsibilities to your plate to the point where your job became unmanageable, you may have a case for constructive dismissal.

 If you've been let go from your job and you feel that it wasn't fair, it's vital to speak with an employment lawyer as soon as possible.
-Time is of the essence - the sooner you reach out to an employment lawyer, the easier it will be for your attorney to reach a settlement for you.
+Time is of the essence - the sooner you reach out to an employment attorney, the easier it will be for your attorney to reach a settlement for you.
 If you've been let go from your job and you're searching for a lawyer who can help you with a case regarding termination without cause, termination with cause, or constructive dismissal, we're here to help.
-Reach out to HTW Law Professional Corporation today so we can help you get the compensation you deserve for wrongful termination.
+Reach out to HTW Law today so we can help you get the compensation you deserve for wrongful termination.